The Trendiest Way to Avoid Wearing Heels

 Loafers are such a great, easy styling tool — more interesting than ballet flats, more polished than sneakers, and, of course, more comfortable than heels.
 Gucci’s classic horse-bit loafers have been the go-to choice for the street-style folk, but there are plenty of options available even if you’re not quite ready to drop $730 on a pair of shoes you’ll have to baby for life.
 From preppy classics to trendy metallic pairs, scroll below to check out the Cut’s favorites that are all $150 and under.

-The Crazy Affordable Find
+The Crazy-Affordable Find

 Not only are these very similar to Gucci’s classic pair, but they’re also constructed out of genuine leather and come in wide fit as well.